 Acorns Later and Acorns Spends

-Speaking of IRAs, Acorns has begun expanding their slate of services, introducing options for retirement savings as well as unveiling their own debit card product.
-First, Acorns Later is the company’s IRA product.
+While we’re on the topic of IRAs, Acorns has begun expanding their slate of services, introducing options for retirement savings as well as unveiling their own debit card product.
+First up, Acorns Later is the company’s IRA product.
 In addition to the tax benefits that come with IRAs, Acorns Later creates age-based portfolios for investors to get the most out of their savings.
 Eligible users can join Acorns Later and bundle it with the regular Acorns service for a total of $2 a month.

-While I’ve been impressed with the premise of Acorns for some time I can now say that I am impressed with the platform as well.
+I’ve been impressed with the premise of Acorns for some time and I’ve been equally as impressed with the platform overall.
 Like many FinTech companies, Acorns helps break down some of the barriers that prevent average consumers from doing smart things with their money, such as investing.
 By making it easy for anyone to start saving and investing their spare change, Acorns makes something big out of something so small (hence the name).

 Also published on Medium.